LifeLine Animal Project understands that sometimes even after careful consideration of options, people may no longer be able to care for their pets.

 - To learn more about re-homing pets, visit this Best Friends resource page

-- Also, try to find a no-kill rescue group.
+- Try to find a rescue group.
 Visit SPOTsociety.org to see a list of Atlanta rescue groups.
 These groups are made up of volunteers who are trying to save a lot of animals with very limited resources, so an offer of a significant monetary donation to help cover food, shelter, and especially medical expenses will go a long way toward helping your pet get the resources he needs.
 Please be patient when waiting for a return call; it might take a few days.

 If you live in Fulton or DeKalb County and still want to surrender your pet, please call the shelter and speak to an Animal Help Specialist to make an appointment.